Robert Munro November 5th, 2009

 Coordinator and Lecturer, Korean Language Program, Stanford University.

 Dissertation: The use of multiple sources of information in Korean sentence processing

 Jacquelyn Rahman —

-Assistant Professor and Director of Linguistics, Department of English, Miami University
+Associate Professor of Linguistics, Department of English, Miami University

 Dissertation: It’s a serious business: The construction of middle-class white characters by African American narrative comedians